azuredsky/YoloOCLInference/README.md

 * Sometimes, there is a scaling/shift error on the bounding boxes overlaid around objects.

 ## Future work
-* Support cross compilation in Linux & Windows using CMake
+* Support compilation in Linux using CMake
 * Support Video file and folder/batch input of images
 * Support storing output video to disk
 * Build a reusable API that supports RAW image input and file input (both video & image).
 The RAW image input is expected to be very useful in feeding hardware accelerated decoder output from either the same GPU (NVIDIA, AMD, ARM chips) or host CPU (Intel Quick Sync).